Skip to main content

 By Skip Clement

-Many of you more talented tyers already know the trick, but to me and perhaps a few others a perfect storm for making segmented bodies and tails, designed by the proxy of foam used to float.
-The fly that Spicer ties using the tie-in segmentation in the video is the Mohican Mayfly and it is also linked below [scroll down to end to watch].
+Many of you more talented tyers already know the trick, but to me and perhaps a few others, it is a perfect storm for making segmented bodies and tails designed by the proxy of foam used to float.
+The fly that Spicer ties using the tie-in segmentation in the video is the Mohican Mayfly, and it is also linked below [scroll down to the end to watch].

 Go figure?

-Segments can be tied on any size or shaped hook, tube, and made in a complete rainbow of colors.
-The segmented aspect of a fly adds measurably to the interest freshwater fish and saltwater game fish have to a fly, and how it’s swum as well.
-Apparently, and like many of the great flies, it doesn’t have to look exactly like anything.
+Segments can be tied on any size or shaped hook or tube and made in a complete rainbow of colors.
+The segmented aspect of a fly adds measurably to the interest freshwater fish and saltwater game fish have in a fly and how it’s swum.
+Apparently, and like many great flies, it doesn’t have to look exactly like anything.

-Adding segments including tails to any fly has produced strikes and caught trouts and basses on my home turf of North Georgia in freshwater.
+Adding segments, including tails, to any fly has produced strikes and caught trouts and basses in freshwater on my home turf of North Georgia.

 Probably the best part of fly tying is discovery.
-Finding a new way to do something easier, getting a hunch and tying segments to just about anything and finding it works.
+Finding a new way to do something more manageable, getting a hunch, tying segments to just about anything, and seeing it work.

 Step 1.